Congratulations! You’ve made the decision to attend the AFHE Convention and we are so excited to have you join us!

-Please check in at registration to pick up your name badge before going to the keynote, other workshop sessions, or into the exhibit hall.
+Please check-in at registration to pick up your name badge before going to the keynote, other workshop sessions, or into the exhibit hall.
 Your name badge is your admission to all areas of the convention and must be worn at all times.

 You will find a few different types of workshops at the AFHE Convention.

-- Keynote workshops
+- Keynote sessions

 - Featured speaker workshops